Tye White: Life and career

-In 2015, White was cast in a series regular role in the Oprah Winfrey Network drama series, Greenleaf.
-He plays Kevin Satterlee, Charity Greenleaf-Satterlee's (played by Deborah Joy Winans) husband, who is gay.
+In 2015, White was cast in a series regular role in the Oprah Winfrey Network drama series Greenleaf.
+He plays Kevin Satterlee, Charity Greenleaf-Satterlee's (played by Deborah Joy Winans) husband.
 The series also stars Lynn Whitfield, Keith David, Merle Dandridge, and Kim Hawthorne.
 He left the series in 2018.
 In 2021, White was cast in the NBC comedy series American Auto opposite Ana Gasteyer.